Mary Brian: Later career

 She also dedicated much time to portrait painting after her acting years.

 Personal life and death

-Although she was engaged numerous times and was linked romantically to numerous Hollywood men, including Cary Grant and silent film actor Jack Pickford, Brian had only two husbands: magazine illustrator Jon Whitcomb (for six weeks, beginning May 4, 1941) and film editor George Tomasini (from 1947 until his death in 1964).
-After retiring from movies for good, she devoted herself to her husband's career; Tomasini worked as film editor for Hitchcock on Rear Window (1954) and Psycho (1960).
+Although she was engaged numerous times, and was linked romantically to numerous Hollywood men, including Cary Grant and silent film actor Jack Pickford, Brian had only two husbands: magazine illustrator Jon Whitcomb (for six weeks, beginning May 4, 1941) and film editor George Tomasini (from 1947 until his death in 1964).
+After retiring from movies for good, she devoted herself to her husband's career; Tomasini worked as a film editor for Alfred Hitchcock on Rear Window (1954) and Psycho (1960).

 She died of natural causes on December 30, 2002, at a retirement home in Del Mar, California at the age of 96.

 Legacy

 In 1960, Brian was inducted into the Hollywood Walk of Fame with a motion pictures star at 1559 Vine Street.